ovidiuparvu/Mule-dev/README.md

 * gnuplot (ver.
 4.6)
 * GNU parallel
 * OpenCV (ver.
 2.4.4 or higher)

+__Notes:__
+1. The path to the OpenCV libraries should be included in your PATH environment variable, such that they are accessible at runtime.

 ## 3. Running the movie generating scripts